James Lankford: Tenure

 Lankford was sworn into office on January 6, 2015, by Vice President Joe Biden.

 On December 21, 2017, Lankford was one of six senators to introduce the Secure Elections Act, which would authorize block grants to states to update outdated voting technology.

 Lankford became the senior U.S. senator from Oklahoma in 2023 upon the retirement of Senator Jim Inhofe.

 Lankford was the lead Senate Republican negotiator on a bipartisan bill intended to resolve the Mexico–United States border crisis.
 House Republicans were skeptical of the bill before the text was released, and Senate Republicans also swiftly turned against the bill upon its release on February 4, 2024, after Donald Trump said he did not want President Joe Biden to score a political win with it.
 On February 7, Senate Republicans blocked the bill in a floor vote, with only four of the 14 Republican votes needed in favor.
 Lankford said on the floor before the vote that a "popular commentator" had told him a month earlier, "If you try to move a bill that solves the border crisis during this presidential year, I will do whatever I can to destroy you, because I do not want you to solve this during the presidential election."
 Two days before the vote, Trump told a radio host, "This is a very bad bill for his career", while also falsely asserting he had never endorsed Lankford.
 The Oklahoma Republican Party censured Lankford days before the bill was released, asserting he was "playing fast and loose" with Democrats.
 The National Border Patrol Council, a union representing 18,000 border patrol officers, quickly endorsed the bill upon its release; the union had endorsed Trump in 2020 and sharply criticized Biden's border policies.

 Big Beautiful Bill

 In 2025, Lankford voted for the Big Beautiful Bill championed by the Trump administration after it passed the House.
 The bill cuts funding for Medicaid and adds a work requirement for those receiving benefits.
-It also adds a "projected $3.3 trillion to the nation's debt over a decade".
+According to USA Today, it also adds a "projected $3.3 trillion to the nation's debt over a decade".
 An estimated 110,000 Oklahomans would lose healthcare coverage, while the wealthiest households would see the largest tax breaks.
-An Oklahoma Policy Institute spokesperson said the bill would give the largest tax breaks to the top 1% of earners.
 Oklahoma doctors spoke out against the cuts to Medicaid.